 What’s the difference between paramotoring and paragliding?
 I get asked this question all the time.
 And if you’re new to paramotoring and paragliding, both sports can look very similar.

 When you see a paramotor flying high overhead there are only two distinguishing differences.
 Do you know what they are?
-If not, this article will answer the question and list all of the differences between the two.
+If not, this article will answer the question, and also list all of the differences between the two.

 The reason the two sports get confused is because they both use a very similar wing.
-These wings resemble a parachute and attach similarly to the harness that the pilot is strapped into.
-In both sports the pilot will launch the wing like a kite and run effortlessly into the air.
+These wings resemble a parachute, and attach similarly to the harness that the pilot is strapped into.
+In both sports the pilot will launch the wing like a kite, and run effortlessly into the air.

-Both sports require you to follow the laws of the air, and there are certain rules paramotoring and paragliding pilots must follow.
-These easy to follow rules are taught during training along with many hours of ground handling.
+Both sports require you to follow the regular laws of the air, and there are certain rules paramotoring and paragliding pilots must follow.
+These easy to follow rules are taught during training, along with many hours of ground handling.

 Check out my full list of every rule and regulation placed on paragliders and paramotors > HERE.